elastic/elasticsearch-specification/docs/validation-example.md

-# Fixing a defintion, a complete story
+# Fixing a definition, a complete story

 This document is an example of how you could interact with the project when fixing a definition.